Do you feel secure in your romantic relationship?

 In these studies, the child was also more comfortable exploring their environment when the mother was present.
 The mother served as a “safe haven.”
 This is a key characteristic of attachment styles.
-When confronted with discomfort or threats, the person may also feel that they can seek comfort in their caregiver or partner.
+When confronted with discomfort or threats, the person may also feel they can seek comfort from their caregiver or partner.

 This security provides the person more room to explore the world around them.
 People who have a secure attachment style are more likely to seek support in their social groups.
 Their first relationships were built on trust - so they are more likely to trust people who could potentially serve their needs.

 In general, people with a secure attachment style have a healthy balance of trusting their partner but having a sense of independence.
-They know that they can seek out support and fulfillment through romantic relationships, even after one has ended.
+They know they can seek support and fulfillment through romantic relationships, even after one has ended.

 How to Make Your Relationship More Secure